nodeschool/nodeschool.github.io/README.md

 ## Translations

 If you would like to translate the nodeschool site into another language please make a pull request adding `languages/<language code>.json`.
-You can use the japanese translation file, `languages/js.json` as a template.
+You can use the japanese translation file, `languages/ja.json` as a template.
 You should also add your language to the `languages/languages.json` list.

 When picking your language code, please use the correct code from the first column of this spreadsheet: http://en.wikiversity.org/wiki/ISO_639-1_language_matrix

 The way translations are implemented is using 100% client-side javascript.
 When the page is loaded the users browser locale is detected (using [browser-locale](http://npmjs.org/browser-locale)) and a XHR request is made to the `languages` folder to try and fetch a JSON translation file for that locale.
+First we check for the full 5 character locale file (e.g. `en-us`) and if that doesn't exist we fallback to the 2 character version (`en`) and if that doesn't exist we just do nothing and show the default English version.

 Translation files are a mapping of translations IDs to the translated strings.
 There is a separate file called `languages/selectors.json` which maps CSS selectors in markup to the translation IDs.